 Over the years, his work has been sold in all the major Auction Houses in London including Christies, Sotheby’s and Bonham’s.
 He is currently represented in America by a number of exclusive galleries on both the West and East Coast, including our Palm Avenue Fine Art.

 The Sea and the action of wind and light over its surface have long been an important part of his Historic Marine paintings.
-Painting the sea is often a welcome break from the graphic accuracy of the yachts for Michael.
+Painting the sea is often a welcome break from the graphic accuracy of the yachts for Shane.
 He plays with texture and colour as he attempts to recreate this fluid and reflective element.